Jim Gordon (character): JLA: Earth 2

 On the Anti-Matter Earth, where the evil Crime Syndicate of America live, Commissioner Gordon's counterpart is a crime boss named Boss Gordon, an ally to Owlman.
 Boss Gordon is the city's leading crime boss until his empire is toppled by Batman and commissioner Thomas Wayne.

 JLA: The Nail

-In a world where Superman was never found by the Kents, reference is made to Gordon having been murdered shortly before the events of the story, resulting in Gotham's police department being granted extra powers of authority in his absence, although these are never fully explained.
+In JLA: The Nail, a world where Superman was never found by the Kents, reference is made to Gordon having been murdered shortly before the events of the story, resulting in Gotham's police department being granted extra powers of authority in his absence.

 Batman: Gotham Noir

 In the Elseworlds title Batman: Gotham Noir, Jim Gordon is an alcoholic hard-boiled private detective who had left the police force following a failure to solve the disappearance of a judge.
 He is Selina Kyle's former lover and Bruce Wayne's wartime partner.

 Batman: In Darkest Knight

 In the Elseworlds story Batman: In Darkest Knight, Jim Gordon is an honest cop who distrusts Green Lantern (who in this reality is Bruce Wayne) because of his near-limitless power.
 Lantern comes to Gordon in order to find the identity of the man who killed his parents, but Gordon rebukes him.
 Later on, he changes his mind and starts investigating, but he is then interrupted and killed by Sinestro, who ruptures his heart.